CHINEDU-UZORUE/Analyzing-Electricity-Access/README.md

 - **country_codes_and_continents**: Maps country names to their respective codes and continents.

 ## Research Questions
+The primary objective of this analysis was to explore the relationships between energy consumption, electricity generation, socio-economic factors, and access to electricity.
+The research was guided by the following key questions:
 1. What is the trend of electricity generation per continent from 2000 to 2022?
 2. How does electricity access correlate with electricity generation from different sources?
 3. How has electricity generation from renewables, nuclear, and fossil fuels evolved over time?